San Francisco Classical Voice“the great mezzo-soprano defied expectations at every turn, and the results were nothing short of brilliant.”

 Ms Blythe starred in the Metropolitan Opera’s live HD broadcasts of Orfeo ed Euridice, Il Trittico, Rodelinda, Cendrillon, and the complete Ring Cycle.
 She also appeared in PBS’s Live From Lincoln Center broadcasts of the New York Philharmonic’s performance of Carousel and her acclaimed show, We’ll Meet Again: The Songs of Kate Smith.
 Her recordings include her solo album, as long as there are songs (Innova), and works by Mahler, Brahms, Wagner, Handel and Bach (Virgin Classics).

 Ms. Blythe was named Musical America’s Vocalist of the Year for 2009.
 Her other awards include the 2007 Opera News Award and the 1999 Richard Tucker Award.
-She is also the Artistic Director of the Fall Island Vocal Arts Seminar at the Crane School of Music, and in 2019 was appointed the Artistic Director of the Bard College Conservatory of Music Graduate Vocal Arts Program.
+She currently holds the position of Artistic Director of the Bard College Conservatory of Music Graduate Vocal Arts Program.